3DCoded/3MS/docs/experimental/dualdrivetpu.md

 The 3MS's existing single-drive extruders are prone to tangling with TPU during toolchanges.
 Dual drive 3MS extruders may fix this issue and allow for multimaterial printing with TPU.

 !!! info
-    This page, and the features mentioned on it, are in develpment
+    This page, and the features mentioned on it, are in development

 The extruder used in this modification can be found on Amazon [here](https://a.co/d/dbw7Wor).